 This is where multivariate testing (MVT) comes in.
 MVT involves testing multiple versions of a page at the same time, splitting the audience across each different version and again measuring which variation has the biggest impact.
 It allows you to test more design variations and learn more quickly than simple A/B tests, but the caveat is that you need high levels of traffic to achieve reliable results.
 For this reason, multivariate testing has often seemed out of reach for sites without huge numbers of visitors—the more variations you include, the longer it takes for a test to reach statistical significance, because the volume of traffic is being spread more thinly between different versions of the page.

-Ascend by Evolv solves this problem and opens up the potential of MVT on a much larger scale, by allowing you to test more and test quicker.
+Evolv AI solves this problem and opens up the potential of MVT on a much larger scale, by allowing you to test more and test quicker.
 It uses artificial intelligence to quickly learn what combinations of design elements work together on a page and, unlike with A/B testing, it gives you the chance to test hundreds, even thousands, of combinations all at the same time.
 The more you can test in a shorter space of time, the greater opportunities you have to find big wins through your CRO strategy.

 How CRO can boost your business

 The clever thing about conversion rate optimization is that it makes all of your marketing efforts more efficient.
 It is taking what you already have (traffic) and making it more effective.
 Incremental changes can have a huge impact on your business, with an ROI that can easily outweigh throwing more dollars into traffic acquisition.